moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

   - the project category
 - **User** (i.e. "Employee") overview, including at least:
   - active cases
-  - total hours (per day/month/year)
+  - total hours
-  - the ability to edit their infos within their respective access level
+  - the ability to edit their infos (provided the user's privilege allows it)
 - **Contact** (i.e. "Client/Adversary"), including at least:
   - overview of linked timesheet
   - overview of linked cases

 I also intend to implement:
 - some sort of conflict-check verification:
   - no contact can (ever) be simultaneously client in one case and adversary in another.
-This can be easily implementented by adding their role as an attribute.
-When opening a new case, only "clients" will show up as selectable clients and adversaries in their place.
+This can be easily implemented by adding their role as an attribute.
+When opening a new case, only "clients" will show up as selectable clients and adversaries as such.
 - ideally, query for addresses (via the tel.search.ch API).
 - the project will support french and english localization

 ## Front end

 The project will include numerous databases (timesheets, clients, deadlines, etc.), all of which have to be interacted with in an as intuitive as possible way.
-I will thus strive to make use of precisely the right amount of JS to provide for a simple UI.
+I will thus strive to make use of precisely the right amount of JS to provide for a simple UI/UX.

 Examples include:
 - the ability to easily add/remove timesheet entries
-- the ability to have overviews of different needs
+- the ability to access easily various overviews of statistics

 ### Mock ups